hackforla/design-systems/.github/ISSUE_TEMPLATE/ff-usability-session.md

 ---
 name: 🧪 Conducting usability tests
 about: Facilitating or taking notes for a usability test.
-Currently customized for FF cover page usability tests. --------
+This template is currently customized for the Figma Foundations cover page usability tests. --------
 title: 'Conducting [thing being tested] usability test - Participant ?'
 labels: 'role: research, pts: 1'
 assignees: ''